apeltzer/ReportTable/README.md

 # ReportTable
-The Report Generation Engine for the EAGER Pipeline
+The Report Generation Engine for the EAGER Pipeline.
+Generates CSV formatted Report Tables for output from the EAGER Pipeline